-Vue Data Grid: Components
+Vue Grid: Custom Components | AG Grid

 There are generally two ways to register custom components ("inline" components can only be registered by name):

-- By name.
+- By name

-- Direct reference.
+- Direct reference (deprecated)

-Both options are fully supported by the grid, however registering by name is AG Grid's preferred option as it's more flexible.
-All of the examples in the documentation use this approach.
+Both options are fully supported by the grid - however we recommend referencing by name as registering by Direct Reference is deprecated.
+It's also the case that registering by name is the more flexible of the two options - given this, all of the examples in the documentation use registering by name.
 The direct reference approach is kept for backwards compatibility as this was the original way to do it in AG Grid.

 Registering Inline Custom Components